 “We can also share with others what we’ve learned during our training to further enhance the knowledge of our community in matters of health,” she said.

-“I can use the skills I’ve learned for the good of my family and for the residents of my catchment area.
-The skills I’ve gained from the training are very useful, not only in times of emergencies but also in our day-to-day lives,” she said.
+For Criselda Anito, Barangay Talavera BHW, the training is vital since for her it greatly helps in the care for her family, “I can use the skills I’ve learned for the good of my family and to the residents of my catchment area.
+The skills I’ve gained from the training are very useful, not only in times of emergencies but also in our day-to-day lives.”

 For his part, Lim said the company plays a vital role in providing capacities within the barangay.